tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:MeasurementMethod
 - Preferred Label: Measurement Method
-- Definition: A data quality SolutionsConcept that relates a Measure to its Specifications.
+- Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Measure to its bdqffdq:Specifications.
 - SubClass Of: DataQualityMethod; MeasurementConcept
-- Comments: The MeasurementMethod in bdqffdq is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a Specification (technical description of a test) and a Measurement (a dimension in the context of ResourceType (SingleRecord or MultiRecord) and associated InformationElements).
+- Comments: A bdqffdq:MeasurementMethod is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Measurement (a bdqffdq:Dimension in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) and associated bdqffdq:InformationElements).
 MM(me) = {s | s ⊂ S ⋀ me ∈ ME}

 ********************